pbzweihander/chamsae/README.md

 chamsae is for a single user who wants to join the fediverse, but not want to run a massive software.
 [_chamsae_ means an Eurasian tree sparrow.](https://en.wikipedia.org/wiki/Eurasian_tree_sparrow)

+## How to pronounce chamsae?

+In Korean, it is written as '참새'. pronounced `/chɑm-sæ/`, like "charm-sae"

 ## Features

 - ~~Mastodon or Misskey like microblogging service~~ TODO